Injury Attorneys | Restoring LivesTM

 It’s important to provide indefinite evidence to support claims in a malpractice allegation, such as:

-A doctor only knows what’s on your chart, and what you tell him.
+A doctor only knows what’s on your chart, and what you tell them.
 If a physician should have known about a condition and aggravated it—even in cases it wouldn’t normally be negligent—there exists a possibility for medical malpractice.